-Many organisations need help adapting to their rapidly changing marketplaces, whether public or private, and the rate of change can be overwhelming.
+Many organisations need help adapting to their rapidly changing marketplaces, whether public or private.
+The rate of change can be overwhelming.
 Upgrading organisations to meet current and future challenges is not a simple endeavour.
 This article details the key skills you need to be an effective Enterprise Coach (EC).

 1. Self Mastery

-Most ECs come into this role with a passion for change.
-Whilst this is a great asset to have, it can blind many coaches to the fact that this is not their organisation, and even if it were, many other people with opinions need to be heard.
+Initially, most ECs come into this role with a passion for change.
+Whilst this is a great asset to have, it can blind many coaches to the fact that this is not their organisation.
+And even if it were, many other people with opinions need to be heard.
 Self-mastery moves us past the “expert” and the “I am right” mindset into the curious transforming mind.
 It allows us to create the right space for amazing change to emerge without pushing our own agenda.

 2. Let go of selling